FAQ'S - Frequently Asked Questions

 I already have an education and would like to have it recognized.
 What do I have to do?

-If you have already completed training with another institute or governing body and would like to continue training at Snowsports Academy, please contact us directly by e-mail: email@example.com.
-In order to be able to work in Austria with your completed international education or qualification, it must first be recognised by the state government of the federal state (e.g. Land Tirol or Land Salzburg) in which you wish to work.
+If you have already completed an education with another institute or governing body and would like to continue the education with Snowsports Academy, please contact us directly by e-mail: firstname.lastname@example.org.
+In order to be able to work in Austria with your completed international qualification, it must first be recognised by the authorities of the federal state (e.g. Land Tirol or Land Salzburg) in which you wish to work.
 Please contact the competent authority of the state for this.

 Do I have to be a member of Snowsports Academy if I want to attend a course?